elisehellwig/frog/README.md

  * Output files: processed/RasiStreamLines3.RDS

-__4_ ProcessDEM.R__ This script imports a 1/3 arc-second DEM from the USGS website (https://viewer.nationalmap.gov/basic/, [-121.8, -120, 39.1, 40.5]), merges it to create one local DEM, and saves it to localDEM.grd.
+__4_ProcessDEM.R__ *NOTE: This script only needs to be run once, not everytime data gets updated upstream.* This script imports a 1/3 arc-second DEM from the USGS website (https://viewer.nationalmap.gov/basic/, [-121.8, -120, 39.1, 40.5]), merges it to create one local DEM, and saves it to localDEM.grd.
 Then the script calculates slope and aspect from the DEM and saves it to streamGeography.grd.
+Finally the script extracts slope and aspect variables using the rasi spatiallinesdataframe and saves that to extractedDEMvalues.RDS

  * Input files:

+ 	* processed/RasiStreamLines3.RDS
  	* DEM/n40w120/floatn40w120_13.flt
  	* DEM/n40w121/floatn40w121_13.flt
- 	* DEM/n40w122/floatn40w122_13.flt
+ 	* DEM/USGS_NED_13_n40w122_GridFloat/usgs_ned_13_n40w122_gridfloat.flt
  	* DEM/n41w120/floatn41w120_13.flt
  	* DEM/n41w121/floatn41w121_13.flt
  	* DEM/n41w122/floatn41w122_13.flt